visualopsholdings/tinylogo/README.md

 https://forum.arduino.cc/t/how-to-properly-use-wire-onreceive/891195/12

 ## Current development focus

+### Get a serial connection working from a PI to the Arduino

 ### Do the I2C stuff for PI and include test scripts etc to make that easy to do.